CrowdStrike/monorepo-next/README.md

   --push                          git push + tags when done
                                                        [boolean] [default: true]
+  --publish                       npm publish when done[boolean] [default: true] --dist-tag                      publish to a different NPM dist-tag
+                                                    [string] [default: "latest"]
-  --publish                       npm publish when done[boolean] [default: true] --bump-in-range-dependencies    If a dependency is still in range, and nothing
+  --bump-in-range-dependencies    If a dependency is still in range, and nothing
                                   changed in my package, still bump my version and the dependency version.